RuntimeConverter/runtimeconverter-lib-docs/README.md

 # Documentation for the RuntimeConverter library

-The RuntimeConverter is a code coverter with an assosiated runtime library that enables the converter to fully implement all the important aspects of the PHP language into Java.
+The RuntimeConverter is a code converter with an associated runtime library that enables the converter to fully implement all the important aspects of the PHP language into Java.

 The RuntimeConverter is owned and operated by runtimeconverter.com, while online conversions are available from php2java.com.